leath-dub/droidux/README.md

 Binary builds are in the releases page on this repository: [latest one here](https://github.com/leath-dub/droidux/releases/latest).

-**IMPORTANT:** You still need to follow the steps below with binary release, you just don't need `zig` or have to build the project.

 ### Example on how to download and install

 ```sh